BIOF309/group-project-ajk/README.md

 - Produce graphs to understand relationships in dataset

-    Project Directions
+Directions
-    (1) Download dataset from CDC link
+- (1) Download dataset from CDC link
-    (2) Examine the data and analyze columns
+- (2) Examine the data and analyze columns
-    (3) Select the column names of interest
+- (3) Select the column names of interest
-    (4) Group this new dataset by year and by cause name to create the x-axis and different types in each bar in bar plot (5) Sum this new group to create the y-axis in bar plot (6) Create bar graph
+- (4) Group this new dataset by year and by cause name to create the x-axis and different types in each bar in bar plot
+- (5) Sum this new group to create the y-axis in bar plot
+- (6) Create bar graph

-Code
+Code | Data Processing.py

     import pandas as pd
     import numpy as np